JackLamb99/the-missing-brother/README.md

 ## User Stories

 The game was developed with a player-focused approach, below are the user stories that guided the development process, along with explanations and visual examples of how each one was addressed.
+The game was developed with a player-focused approach, below are the user stories that guided the development process.
+Below are explanations and visual examples showing how each one was addressed.

-1. "As a new player first opening the website, I want easily understand where to go next, so that I can start a game without unnecessary navigation."
+1. "As a new player first opening the website, I want to easily understand where to go next, so that I can start a game without unnecessary navigation."

-- The landing page for the wesbite features a simple menu ui with the title of the game and three simply named buttons to start a new game, continue an existing game and navigate to a 'How to Play' page.
+- The landing page for the website features a simple menu with the title of the game and three clearly named buttons to start a new game, continue an existing game and navigate to a 'How to Play' page.

     <details><summary>Landing Page</summary>